notrichardren/wolfram-toolformer-tests/README.md

 # wolfram-toolformer

-A exploratory project to test out GPT's math ability when a) fine-tuned and b) augmented with the Wolfram Alpha API.
+A exploratory project to test out GPT's math ability when a) fine-tuned and b) augmented with the Wolfram Alpha API

 Project by Richard Ren & Clara Marty.